For Immediate Release 3/31/2017

 After searching through waist-high grass for approximately 30 minutes, Officer Chan recovered a loaded black Kel-Tec 9mm handgun from the yard.

 “Gun violence will not be tolerated in our city, and those who brazenly and illegally tote guns will be prosecuted to the fullest extent of the law,” said State’s Attorney Marilyn Mosby.
-“Mr. Fenwick now faces a mandatory five years in prison, where I hope he will come to understand the danger he was to both himself and the general public the moment he chose to step outside with a loaded weapon.”
+“Mr. Fenwick will serve a mandatory five years in prison, where I hope he will come to understand the danger he was to both himself and the general public the moment he chose to step outside with a loaded weapon.”